Big 10, Flashing back to 1981: A local hostage returns home, two UI grads shot in assassination attempt, Cronkite signs off

 Says ALDO NOVA, of ‘Fantasy’ fame: "The answer would be the video would be the first one MTV ever played and that's 'Video Killed the Radio Star' by The Buggies.
 It's a great song and video."

-Major League Baseball strikes out with fans when 713 games and canceled during a 50-day work stoppage over free-agent compensation.
+Major League Baseball strikes out with fans when 713 games are canceled during a 50-day work stoppage over free-agent compensation.

 Says Hall of Famer MIKE SCHMIDT, that year’s National League MVP: “I remember the 1981 strike-shortened season for several reasons.
 First, it was the best Phillies team of my career and we didn’t get to the postseason, being defeated by the Expos in a best-of-three playoff.